LolSayna/CIARC/README.md

 ### Rift-Console
-Run `rift-console` to start the service locally.
+Run `poetry run rift-console run-server` to start the service locally.
-Rift-Console can then be controlled from the web interface.
+Rift-Console can then be controlled from the web interface at http://localhost:3000.

 ## Development